aabccd021/tiny-cookie-session/README.md

 - tiny-cookie-session requires both the user and the attacker to use the token first to detect and invalidate the session.
 - DBSC will invalidate the session as soon as the stolen token is expired, even if it was just stolen.

-While DBSC provides superior security when available, tiny-cookie-session provides cookie theft detection across all platforms and browsers.

-For applications requiring maximum security across diverse client environments, using tiny-cookie-session as a fallback when DBSC isn't available offers the best of both approaches.

 ## Session Token Security

 This library uses 256 bits of entropy for session tokens, exceeding industry recommendations: